0Sujal/-ZK-SNARK-Designer-Circuit/README.md

 npm i

 ## Compile
-npx hardhat circom   This will generate the out file with circuit intermediaries and geneate the MultiplierVerifier.sol contract
+npx hardhat circom   This will generate the out file with circuit intermediaries and geneate the NewDesign.sol contract

 ## Prove and Deploy
 npx hardhat run scripts/deploy.ts This script does 4 things

-Deploys the MultiplierVerifier.sol contract
+Deploys the NewDesign.sol contract
 Generates a proof from circuit intermediaries with generateProof() Generates calldata with generateCallData()
 Calls verifyProof() on the verifier contract with calldata